tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 *contempt* almost, in the scientific community, associated with the word *software* - as if writing software just isn't something scientists do.
-I suspect that this has a lot to do with what calling a piece of code "software" seems to imply: it works, it's well tested, and reliable.
+I suspect that this has to do with what calling it *software* says about your code - that it works.
+It's reliable, it's friendly, and most importantly, it's *testable*.

-Is scientific code really testable?
+So, is scientific code really testable?
 I heard a story recently about a chemical engineer who said,

-*"If I could test my code, I would have published by now."*
+*"If I knew what my code was supposed to do, I would have published by now."*

 This is something that *characterizes* scientific code -- we write it because we *don't know* what the answer is.
 Therefore, we can't write tests for it.
 And so testing scientific code is an oxymoron.
 And we shouldn't waste our time trying to do it.

 Right?

-Of course not.

 We're guaranteed by the
 [scientific method](http://en.wikipedia.org/wiki/Scientific_method)